-A customer enters the post office and walks to the next available Sales and Services Associate.
-The customer informs the Sales and Services Associate that she has a letter that she wants to go the safest , fastest and cheapest way.
+A customer who does not speak English enters the post office and walks to the next available Sales and Services Associate.
+The customer informs the Sales and Services Associate that she has a letter that she wants to go the safest, fastest and cheapest way.
 It must get there as soon as possible.